talgolde1/long-strangle-public-repo/README.md

 1. **Market Data Retrieval**: The algorithm can fetch both historical and real-time market data from the Interactive Brokers Trader Workstation (TWS).

-2. **Implied Volatility Analysis**: It calculates implied volatility and other technical indicators to make trading decisions.
+2. **Relative Volume Analysis**: It calculates relative volume and other technical indicators to make trading decisions.

 3. **Long Strangle Strategy**: The algorithm focuses on executing long strangle positions when specific criteria are met.
 A long strangle involves buying both a call option and a put option with the same expiration date but different strike prices.